The Best Cat Shampoos for Bathing Your Feline in 2022

 Best Cat Shampoo Buying Guide & FAQ

-What to Consider When Buying a Cat Shampoo
+What to Consider When Buying a Feline Shampoo

 - Ingredient List

-It is always worth checking the back of the bottle before settling on the shampoo which is best.
-Since cats groom themselves all the time, they are likely to end up ingesting whatever is on their skin and coat, and you need to know more about what is going into their body.
+It is always worth checking the back of the bottle before settling on the shampoo.
+Since cats groom themselves all the time, they are likely to end up ingesting whatever is on their coat, so you need to know more about what is going into their body.
 Bear in mind that words such as ‘organic’ and ‘natural’ don’t necessarily mean that they are good for your feline.
 Train yourself to look beyond the marketing language and you will have a better idea of what is going on.
-If your cat is suffering from a pest condition such as fleas, you may need to use a shampoo which contains chemicals, but it is worth consulting with your vet beforehand for confirmation.
+That said, natural ingredients such as aloe vera, oatmeal, and glycerin are always welcome in pet shampoos.
+If your cat is suffering from a pest condition such as fleas, you may need to use a shampoo that contains harsher chemicals, but it is worth consulting with your vet beforehand for confirmation.

 - Restriction of Harsh Chemicals

-Following on from the point above, cats have especially sensitive skin which harsh chemicals can end up damaging and irritating.
-To find out what they include, you will need to do your research.
+Following on from the point above, cats that have especially sensitive skin should avoid harsh chemicals in shampoos that can end up damaging and irritating their skin.
 If you are ever unsure about putting something on your cat’s body, it is always worth consulting your vet.
-Heavy fragrance should be avoided as much as possible.
-While some cats don’t mind this, others find that it has an irritating effect.
-A few examples of other chemicals to avoid include parabens, artificial dyes, sodium laurel sulfate, pyrethroids, and petrochemicals.
+That being said, heavy fragrance should be avoided as much as possible.
+While some cats don’t mind some fragrance, others - especially those with sensitive skin - will find it irritating.
+A few examples of other chemicals to avoid include parabens, sodium laurel sulfate, pyrethroids, and petrochemicals.
+If you're unsure which product is best for your sensitive pet but can't visit the vet, check out formulas labeled as "hypoallergenic shampoo"; these should be free from all harsh chemicals.

 - Specialized Cat Shampoos

-While many cat shampoos are for general usage on all felines, others are designed for specific cats.
-For example, there are special shampoos for kittens or senior cats.
+While many shampoos are for general usage on all felines, others are designed for specific cats.
+For example, there are special shampoos for kittens as well as senior cats.
 Also, there are those which are made for felines with sensitive skin or those with particularly long coats.
 If you have a cat who has an aversion to going anywhere near water, a dry shampoo may be the best option.
-So, these specialized cat shampoos are certainly worth comparing with their more generic counterparts.
+So, before settling on a specific product, consider if your kitty or their skin or coat has any specialized needs.

 - Shampoos for Specific Health Conditions

-You can also look into getting a shampoo for your cat which is made for their specific health condition.
-For example, some will reduce the risk of hairballs, while others fight against skin conditions like dandruff.
+You can also look into getting a shampoo for your cat that is made for their specific health condition.
+For example, some formulas can reduce the risk of hairballs, while others fight against skin conditions like dandruff.
 Also, some will help to deal with ticks and fleas which have made their home on your cat.
 If your cat is suffering from a specific health condition, it is worth speaking to your veterinarian for more information on the best way to deal with it.

 Do Cats Need Baths?